wrussell1999/new-web/content/about.md

 {{< section type="sideimg" config="who_we_are" >}}
 We are a group of young and active Slovak students, highly passionate about inventing and exploring new ideas, innovating and improving current ones, and by doing this trying to better and enrich the world around us.

-**Our mission is to educate and empower students in the field of IT and Tech, but also in other educational and professional fields - basically everyone who believes in changing the world positively through innovation.**
+**Our mission is to educate and empower students in the field of IT and Tech, but also everyone who believes in changing the world positively through innovation.**

 Hack Kosice has a long-term support from [Major League Hacking](https://mlh.io/), the world-wide official hackathon league.
 {{< /section >}}